webjetcms/webjetcms/docs/en/redactor/apps/dmail/campaings/README.md

 ## Tab - Beneficiaries

 In the Recipients tab we can see a summary of all recipients who will receive the campaign emails.
-Recipients can be added, duplicated or deleted using the buttons in the table.
-When inserting a record via the button `+` you can enter multiple email addresses separated by a comma, semicolon or newline.
+Recipients can be added, edited, duplicated or deleted in the table.

 ![](receivers.png)

+**Warning,** the list of recipients is treated against certain non-conforming values:
+- Duplication protection, checking for duplication in the entered emails as well as with those already existing in the campaign
+- protection against inappropriate email, the email must comply with the standard format **meno@domena.sk** (special exception for [Import from xlsx](#import-z-xlsx))
-Note: the recipient list is treated against duplicate emails.
-When importing/adding an existing email, it will be skipped.
-Also, it is not possible to add an email address to a campaign that is in the list [Unsubscribed emails](../unsubscribed/README.md).
+- protection against unsubscribed emails, it is not possible to add a recipient whose email address is in the list [Unsubscribed emails](../unsubscribed/README.md)

 ### Email status